 1. Privacy-centric approach

 OWOX BI collects data in the location of your choice, including 10 locations in the EU.
 Additionally, OWOX BI stores collected data in the location of your choice.
-On top of that, OWOX provides all details regarding the data flow for your legal and security teams.
+On top of that, OWOX provides all the details regarding the data flow for your legal and security teams.

 2. Modeled conversions

 To comply with GDPR requirements, the site owner must refuse to identify users who do not want to share their cookies and do not click the magic “Accept Cookies” button.
-As a result, Consent mode reduces the number of conversions for which a traffic source can be determined by 30%.
+As a result, the Consent mode reduces the number of conversions for which a traffic source can be determined by 30%.

 Conversion modeling helps solve this problem.
 First, machine learning systems process available data and historical statistics.
-Then, knowing what percentage of users allowed cookies to be set and how those users converted, an ML system determines the most likely attribution path for those who did not consent.
+Then, knowing what percentage of users allowed cookies to be set and how those users converted an ML system determines the most likely attribution path for those who did not consent.
 This allows you to more accurately match campaign results to campaign costs — and at the same time comply with user decisions regarding cookies.

 The good news is that with the help of OWOX BI, you can eliminate these blind spots:

-Sign up for a demo for details
+Sign up for a demo for details.

 Blind spots in digital marketing are areas or aspects of a marketing strategy that are not effectively monitored, measured, or understood, resulting in a lack of data-driven insights.
 They often occur when businesses fail to track key metrics, neglect certain marketing channels, or lack proper analytics tools.